Leonhard Euler: Career

-Saint Petersburg
+First Saint Petersburg period (1727–1741)

 Johann Bernoulli's two sons, Daniel and Nicolaus, entered into service at the Imperial Russian Academy of Sciences in Saint Petersburg in 1725, leaving Euler with the assurance they would recommend him to a post when one was available.
 On 31 July 1726, Nicolaus died of appendicitis after spending less than a year in Russia.
 When Daniel assumed his brother's position in the mathematics/physics division, he recommended that the post in physiology that he had vacated be filled by his friend Euler.
 In November 1726, Euler eagerly accepted the offer, but delayed making the trip to Saint Petersburg while he unsuccessfully applied for a physics professorship at the University of Basel.

 Euler arrived in Saint Petersburg in May 1727.
 He was promoted from his junior post in the medical department of the academy to a position in the mathematics department.
 He lodged with Daniel Bernoulli with whom he worked in close collaboration.
 Euler mastered Russian, settled into life in Saint Petersburg and took on an additional job as a medic in the Russian Navy.

 The academy at Saint Petersburg, established by Peter the Great, was intended to improve education in Russia and to close the scientific gap with Western Europe.
 As a result, it was made especially attractive to foreign scholars like Euler.
 The academy's benefactress, Catherine I, who had continued the progressive policies of her late husband, died before Euler's arrival to Saint Petersburg.
 The Russian conservative nobility then gained power upon the ascension of the twelve-year-old Peter II.
-The nobility, suspicious of the academy's foreign scientists, cut funding for Euler and his colleagues and prevented the entrance of foreign and non-aristocratic students into the Gymnasium and Universities.
+The nobility, suspicious of the academy's foreign scientists, cut funding for Euler and his colleagues and prevented the entrance of foreign and non-aristocratic students into the Gymnasium and universities.

 Conditions improved slightly after the death of Peter II in 1730 and the German-influenced Anna of Russia assumed power.
 Euler swiftly rose through the ranks in the academy and was made a professor of physics in 1731.
 He also left the Russian Navy, refusing a promotion to lieutenant.
 Two years later, Daniel Bernoulli, fed up with the censorship and hostility he faced at Saint Petersburg, left for Basel.
 Euler succeeded him as the head of the mathematics department.
 In January 1734, he married Katharina Gsell (1707–1773), a daughter of Georg Gsell.
 Frederick II had made an attempt to recruit the services of Euler for his newly established Berlin Academy in 1740, but Euler initially preferred to stay in St Petersburg.
-But after Emperor Anna died and Frederick II agreed to pay 1600 ecus (the same as Euler earned in Russia) he agreed to move to Berlin.
-In 1741, he requested permission to leave to Berlin, arguing he was in need of a milder climate for his eyesight.
+But after Empress Anna died and Frederick II agreed to pay 1600 ecus (the same as Euler earned in Russia) he agreed to move to Berlin.
+In 1741, he requested permission to leave for Berlin, arguing he was in need of a milder climate for his eyesight.
 The Russian academy gave its consent and would pay him 200 rubles per year as one of its active members.